-On the whole, this essay discussed the journey of African philosophy from the beginning and focused through to the criteria, schools and movements in African philosophical tradition.
+On the whole, this essay discussed the journey of African philosophy from the beginning and focused on the criteria, schools and movements in African philosophical tradition.
 The historical account of the periods in African philosophy began with the early period through to the middle, the later and finally the new periods of African philosophy have also been covered taking particular interest in the robust, individual contributions.
-The history of systematic African philosophy is a child of frustration, not wonder.
-This does not however, imply that African philosophers do not initiate some of their reflections from wonder; they actually do, particularly the emerging conversational school.
 There are still some questions which trail the development of African philosophy, many of which include, “Must African philosophy be tailored to the pattern of Western philosophy, even in less definitive issues?
 If African philosophy is found to be different in approach from Western philosophy, — so what?
 Are logical issues likely to play any major roles in the structure and future of African philosophy?
 What is the future direction of African philosophy?
 Is the problem of the language of African philosophy pregnant?
 Would conversations in contemporary African philosophy totally eschew perverse dialogue?
 What shall be the rules of engagement in African philosophy?”
 These questions are likely to shape the next lines of thought in African philosophy.

 - Abanuka, Batholomew.
 A History of African Philosophy.
 Enugu: Snaap Press, 2011.